Finding ways on how to grow Instagram followers organically might seem complicated for most newbie marketers.

 - Get many, many new followers.
 If they see that you run fun contests, they want to know when the next one is by following you directly.

 - Get new customers.
-When you have a strategy to effective convert Instagram followers into paying customers, you’ll see direct revenue generation from contests.
+When you have a strategy to effectively convert Instagram followers into paying customers, you’ll see direct revenue generation from contests.

 How to set up an Instagram Contest

 - Choose a prize.
 The prize should ideally be something uniquely valuable to your following.
 The more uniquely valuable the more targeted the contest will be.